Your Vendors May Be Weak Links in Supply Chain Breaches

 Every Connected Vendor is A Risk Point

 CVS recently entered an agreement with Target to provide pharmacies and health clinics within Target stores.
 Target, having learned a valuable lesson from the infamous 2013 breach of 40 million credit cards, is requiring CVS to be on their own network with no access to Target’s information technology (IT) services.
 It is a lesson that many companies need to digest – it is not a good idea to give others access to your network.
+Strong network segmentation is key.

 In the case of the highly publicized Target breach, hackers stole the network credentials used by a Pennsylvania-based company that provided refrigeration and HVAC systems for Target.
 The company had access rights to Target’s network for carrying out tasks like remotely monitoring energy consumption and temperatures at various stores.
 The hackers utilized their access to move undetected throughout the Target network and upload malware onto the company’s Point of Sale (POS) systems.
 The rest is history.
 Target’s lack of proper network segmentation cost them dearly, and the Target case continues to serve as a posterchild of what not to do.
 The final cost in the end for Target was $202 million.